 }

-Each of these pieces โ€” manager, graph, context, trainer โ€” is independently replaceable.
-You can swap the optimizer, the backend, or the loss function without touching the rest.
+Each of these pieces โ€” backend, graph, store, trainer โ€” is independently replaceable.
+You can swap the trainer, optimizer, the backend, or the loss function without touching the rest of .